ChahidAbderrazak/Smart-Road-Inspection/webapp/README.md

 Figure: Illustration of the HAIS visualization web server
 </p>

-The HAIS-GUI processed the data collected using the inspection nodes mounted on a car as follows:
+The src processed the data collected using the inspection nodes mounted on a car as follows:

 <p align="center">
 <img  src="files/hais-system.png" alt="alt text" width="512" >